likhithIonic/starter_app_part-1/README.md

 Appflow works directly with Git version control and uses your code base as the source of truth for Deploy and Package builds.
 In order for Appflow to access your code, you can choose to integrate directly using a hosting service like **GitHub**, **GitLab\*** or **Bitbucket.**

-> You'll need to create an app in the Appflow Dashboard and then you can connect it to your git repo.
+**To create an app in the Appflow Dashboard and then connect it to your git repo:**

 1. Login to the Appflow Dashboard using your credentials and select the Apps tab from the side menu.
 1. Next, select the Add App button, as shown below.